-Vatican clears retired US bishop of multiple abuse claims
+Vatican clears retired U.S. bishop of multiple abuse claims

 A few exceptions have been made in recent years, most famously in the case of ex-Cardinal Theodore McCarrick, who was defrocked after the CDF determined he had abused minors as well as adults, including during confession — essentially the same allegations against Hart.

-As a result, the sentence showed the arbitrary nature of Vatican’s canonical sex abuse judgments, which aren’t public.
+As a result, the sentence showed the arbitrary nature of Vatican’s canonical sex abuse deliberations and judgments, which aren’t public.
 Hart’s previous diocese of Kansas City-St. Joseph reached court settlements years ago with at least 10 victims.
 But Wyoming criminal prosecutors also decided last year not to proceed with charging Hart.

+Anne Barrett Doyle, of the online resource BishopAccountability.org, said the Vatican ruling was “heartbreaking and disgraceful” and showed that church law is biased in favor of priests and bishops.

+“Defenders of canon law might point to the punishment of ex-cardinal McCarrick as evidence that the system works.
+But for every McCarrick, there are five Harts: bishops who retain their titles and pensions in the face of multiple allegations,” she said in an email, adding that the ruling calls into question Pope Francis’ vow to hold bishops accountable.

 In its decree, the CDF rebuked Hart “for his flagrant lack of prudence as a priest and bishop for being alone with minors in his private residence and on various trips which could have been potential occasions endangering the ‘obligation to observe continence’ and that would ‘give rise to scandal among the faithful,’” the diocese said.